fsantanna/pingus/ceu/README.md

 Finally, the pingu dies after the animation frames terminate
 @NN(die_1,-,die_2).

-Even though a single numeric state variable would suffice to track the states, the authors probably chose to encode each state in an independent boolean variable to rearrange and experiment with them during the development.
+Even though a single numeric state variable suffices to track the states, the original authors probably chose to encode each state in an independent boolean variable to rearrange and experiment with them during development.
 Still, due to the short-lived nature of callbacks, state variables are unavoidable and are actually the essence of object-oriented programming (i.e., *methods + mutable state*).